suryaMadhav16/Knowledge-Memory-Agents/RAG_Evaluation_and_Optimization.md

     print(f"Used {len(alt_result_adaptive['context'])} documents for generating the answer")
 ```

+### 5. Evaluation Framework

+This section prepares our framework for systematic evaluation of the three RAG architectures.
+The RAGAS evaluation framework provides specialized metrics that assess different aspects of RAG performance.

+The evaluation process includes:

+1. **Dataset Preparation**: Creating evaluation datasets with user inputs, reference answers, generated responses, and retrieved contexts
+2. **Metric Definition**: Configuring RAGAS metrics like Faithfulness, Context Precision, Context Recall, Answer Relevancy, and Answer Correctness
+3. **Evaluation Logic**: A function to process all samples through a RAG system and compile results
+4. **Multi-System Comparison**: Running the evaluation across all three RAG architectures

+We limit the number of evaluation samples to manage computational resources while still providing meaningful comparisons.
+The evaluator uses a dedicated LLM (GPT-4o-mini) to assess various aspects of the generated responses.

+The results are stored in both structured dictionaries and pandas DataFrames, facilitating detailed analysis and visualization in the next section.
+Each metric provides a different perspective on system performance, allowing us to identify specific strengths and weaknesses in our RAG architectures.

 ```python
 # Create the evaluation dataset from our samples
 def prepare_evaluation_dataset(system, samples, num_samples=10):